Ed Sheeran urges others to ‘be kind’ following death of Liam Payne

 Musicians and famous faces have been remembering the singer after police in Argentina said he died falling from the third-floor balcony of a hotel in Buenos Aires.

-Payne rose to fame aged 16 as part of One Direction, who went on to become a global sensation after they finished third on The X Factor in 2010.
+Payne rose to fame aged 16 as part of One Direction alongside Louis Tomlinson, Zayn Malik, Niall Horan and Harry Styles, who went on to become a global sensation after the band finished third on The X Factor in 2010.

 Alongside a black-and-white photo of Payne smiling shared to Instagram, Sheeran wrote: “At a loss for words.